 Get a Flu Shot While You Shop

 The CDC and flu experts recommend that just about everyone get a flu vaccination every year.
 Why?
-Each year's vaccine is based on the three strains of influenza virus that are expected to be widespread that season.
+Each year's vaccine is based on the three or four strains of influenza virus that are expected to be widespread that season.
 Short on time?
 No problem.
 Flu shots are available at supermarkets, pharmacies, schools, and churches, as well as doctors' offices.
 And you can get one anytime during flu season.
 How easy is that?

 Tetanus Vaccine: Not Just for Kids